jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

-### Bootstrapping Good Terminations
+### Bootstrapping Timeout Terminations
-In most training pipelines, the environment runs for a pre-specified number of steps before a policy update occurs.
-More often than not, this means the policy will be updated with samples from incomplete episodes that were truncated due to timeout.
-When returns are calculated, this will appear as if the agent achieved zero reward for the rest of the episode.
-You can do updates like this.
-They are correct in expectation.
-However, this can introduce extra variance.
+In most RL pipelines, the environment runs for a pre-specified number of steps before a policy update occurs.
+More often than not, this means that the policy will be updated with samples from incomplete episodes that were truncated due to timeout.
+When returns (discounted future rewards for every timestep) are calculated, the truncation make it seem as if the agent recieved zero reward for the rest of the episode.
+It is fine to perform updates like this, but learning may be slower, especially if you don't have very many samples per policy update.
+Bootstrapping terminal states corresponding to timeouts can help speed things up.

-"Bootstrapping" is a term that I see everywhere in RL.
-Here is the dictionary definition of bootstrap:
+The dictionary definition of bootstrap:

 >**Bootstrap (verb)**
 >1. get (oneself or something) into or out of a situation using existing resources. <br>